smorrrs/Shadow-Tactics-Resources/timer_setup.md

-# Full Game Timer Guide
+# Full Game Timer Setup Guide
 This is a guide for setting up the timer for full game runs.

 This timer is specifically designed for Shadow Tactics, which will automatically: